Get the e-book:

 Are these projections?

-Projections couldn’t stop them from running, but projections had projectors, projectors had operators, and operators were guards.
+Projections couldn’t stop them from running, but projections had projectors, projectors had operators, and operators were guards who might have weapons aimed at them right now.
+Weapons?
+Aahana slumped.
+Running no longer seemed a good idea.

 Prima’s thick black hair and olive skin matched her name’s heritage, though she could be Italian . . . or Indian?
 If Prima wore salwar pants with a kameez tunic, like Aahana’s, the average westerner might think they were sisters.

-Instead, Prima’s beige linen tunic, tan linen pants, and brown leather sandals looked pitiful poor.
-She had one nice piece, a bright red scarf with yellow fringe, but it did little to improve the overall peasant look.
+Instead, Prima’s beige linen tunic, tan linen pants, and brown leather sandals looked pitifully poor.
+She had one delightful piece, a bright red scarf with yellow fringe, but it did little to improve the overall peasant look.
+No, these aren’t angels.

 Prima addressed the crowd in Spanish.